Structural Studies of DNA-Processing Enzymes

-This research group is interested in DNA recombination and repair processes relevant to human health.
+This research group is interested in DNA recombination, mutation, and repair processes relevant to human health.
 Specifically, they are currently pursuing the following processes:

 - Retroviral integration reaction by which retroviruses such as HIV-1 insert viral DNA into host chromosomes

 - Resolution of replicated hairpin telomeres in the Lyme disease spirochete Borrelia burgdorferi and other pathogenic bacteria

 - Repair of phosphotyrosyl-DNA adducts formed by failed topoisomerase reaction in eukaryotic organisms

 - DNA mutation by cytosine deamination catalyzed by the APOBEC3B enzyme

 The researchers use x-ray crystallography to determine three-dimensional structures of protein-DNA complexes that represent intermediates of these DNA-processing reactions.
 The structural information is crucial for mechanistic understanding of aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.